-USADA began operations October 1, 2000.
-Its board consisted of nine members, five of whom came from outside the Olympic family and four of whom (two each) were elected by the Athlete Advisory Council (AAC) and National Governing Body (NGB) Council.
-In 2003, the Board further extended its independence by choosing to consider recommendations from the AAC and NGBs, but ultimately electing its own members.
-Currently, USADA’s Board consists of 10 experienced and professional individuals who share the ideals and principles associated with USADA’s vision, mission, and core values.
+The U.S. Anti-Doping Agency (USADA) is recognized by the United States Congress as the official anti-doping organization for all Olympic, Paralympic, Pan American and Parapan American sport in the United States.
+USADA is also the administrator for the UFC Anti-Doping Program.
+USADA began operations on October 1, 2000, and as an independent, non-profit organization, is governed by a Board of Directors.
+Upon USADA’s formation, the original Board consisted of nine members, five of whom came from outside the Olympic family and four of whom (two each) were elected by the USOC Athlete Advisory Council (AAC) and National Governing Body (NGB) Council.
+Since 2003, USADA’s Board has consisted of 10 independent, experienced, and professional individuals who are free from any conflicts of interest, and who share the ideals and principles associated with USADA’s vision, mission, and core values.

-USADA celebrated its ten-year anniversary in 2010 and continues to aspire to be both a leader and contributor to the harmonization of clean sport around the world.
-USADA employs more than 70 full- and part-time employees, both office staff and Doping Control Officers, around the country.
+USADA continues to aspire to be a leader in the global anti-doping community in order to protect the rights of clean athletes and the integrity of competition around the world.
+USADA is based in Colorado Springs, Colorado, and employs more than 100 full and part-time employees around the country.